-Shanice “NeNe” Winston is our Strategic Marketing Manager, and she is responsible for all communications and marketing initiatives for Books@Work.
+Shanice “NeNe” Winston is our Marketing Intern at Books@Work.
 Previously, Shanice worked as a graduate assistant for John Carroll University, and a digital marketing consultant for Catholic Community Connection.
 She holds a BA in Communications (Visual Media) and an MBA from John Carroll University.
 We are delighted to welcome Shanice “NeNe” Winston to The Notebook and the Books@Work team!

 Helen Keller once said: “Alone we can do so little; together we can do so much.”

 These words didn’t resonate with me until I participated in a discussion on Dafina Lazarus Stewart’s book, Multicultural Student Services on Campus: Building Bridges, Re-visioning Community, at the Center for Student Diversity and Inclusion at John Carroll University.

 The book explores the history and primary importance of having a multicultural center at a predominantly white institution (PWI).

 The Center for Student Diversity and Inclusion at John Carroll University develops programs like this one to educate the campus population on issues of diversity, inclusion, and multiculturalism.
 It’s a place where students of color can openly come and engage in the promotion of cross-cultural interaction, communication, and mutual learning.

 After students and staff read Stewart’s book, the director facilitated a discussion about diversity and inclusion – and the importance of social connection.
 Intrigued to see how students and staff bonded with each other over a controversial topic, the director noted, “It’s amazing to see people from all walks of life come together in one setting to have a genuine conversation about breaking barriers to help students of color.”